FrederikHartung/pokeRogueBot/README_developer.md

 - [x] handel fainted pokemons in the own team
   - [x] get the info, which pokemon are not fainted
   - [x] select a not fainted pokemon
+- [ ] if a exception is thrown, the run should be stopped, saved as error and then a new run should be started
+- [ ] handling a failed run
+- [ ] adding the savegame index to a runpropterty
+- [ ] load savegame instead of continue
 - [ ] give the heal item in dubble fights the correct pokemon
-- [ ] handling a failed run
 - [ ] add error handling for loop detection
 - [ ] learning of attacks
 - [ ] Wave Info: